 Humans learn best through stories.
-Using stories, we can avoid a balanced view of the evidence, and we can stop looking for new evidence, once we have found the evidence that best fits our preferred narrative.
+Using stories, we can avoid a balanced view of the evidence.
+In fact, we can stop looking for new evidence once we have found the evidence that best fits our preferred narrative.
 So the best storytellers own the market in understanding the world, but they are usually the wrong people to understand a problem in the first place.
 Those who write books and give talks onstage are contest winners and storytellers, not statisticians and scientists.

 Because our brains prefer simple narratives to complexity, storytelling wins the Darwinian contest of spreading memes.
 So we all end up with a collection of stories and anecdotes that have very little to do with reality.
 And that becomes our reality.

 Can you see this might not be the best way to build a mental toolkit for understanding the world?